nixpkgs-architecture/.github/profile/README.md

 ### Code

-Code developed for the nixpkgs team is generally committed under the [nixpkgs-team GitHub organization](https://github.com/nixpkgs-team).
+Code developed for the nixpkgs team is generally committed under the [nixpkgs-architecture GitHub organization](https://github.com/nixpkgs-architecture).

 ### Communication

 Team communication happens in mainly two forms:
-- Continuously over text in the [#nixpkgs-team:nixos.org](https://matrix.to/#/#nixpkgs-team:nixos.org) Matrix channel
+- Continuously over text in the [#nixpkgs-architecture:nixos.org](https://matrix.to/#/#nixpkgs-architecture:nixos.org) Matrix channel
-- Weekly from 15:00 to 16:00 UTC over audio/video in a meeting on https://meet.jit.si/nixpkgs-team
+- Weekly from 15:00 to 16:00 UTC over audio/video in a meeting on https://meet.jit.si/nixpkgs-architecture

 Other forms can be used as needed.